jla-gardner/graph-pes/docs/source/index.rst

     :file: hide-title.html

 ``graph-pes`` is a set of tools designed to accelerate the development of machine-learned potential energy surfaces (ML-PESs) that act on graph representations of atomic structures.
-For the source code, please see the `GitHub repository <https://github.com/jla-gardner/graph-pes>`__.

 A 3-in-1 toolset:
 =================